 Find the problem

-Most of people think that university should be open student opinion expression channel, strengthen the interaction with each other, at the same time, some people also recognized public opinion guiding thinking, break through the old ideas and innovation to strengthen the construction of network information platform, improving the guide way, increasing effect of the three measures.
+Most of the people think that university should provide open channel for students to express their opinion, so as to strengthen the interaction with each other.
+At the same time, some people also recognized public opinion guiding thinking, break through the old ideas and innovation to strengthen the construction of network information platform, improving the guide way, increasing effect of the three measures.

-The solution
+Solution

 Adhere to the network ideological position